This article outlines the steps for troubleshooting Integrated Windows Authentication (IWA) with the Centrify Identity Service

-Administrators can verify the proxy server is providing IWA functionality using any client browser connected to the corporate LAN, including the proxy host itself.
+Administrators can verify the Connector server is providing IWA functionality using any client browser connected to the corporate LAN, including the Connector host itself.

-To verify IWA functionality for the proxy host, enter the following URL into the address field of a client browser:
+To verify IWA functionality for the Connector host, enter the following URL into the address field of a client browser:

-http://<hostname>/iwa/ping (where <hostname> is the computer name of the proxy host - example: http://testdc01:8443/iwa/ping (NOTE: using the FQDN of the proxy server (hostname.domain.com) will bypass IWA as it is assumed the request is internet-based and not for the internal network.
-Adding the proxy hostname to the IE security zone “Local Intranet” will ignore the domain suffix and allow IWA to function)
+http://<hostname>:portnumber/iwa/ping (where <hostname> is the computer name of the Connector host - example: https://testdc01:8443/iwa/ping (NOTE: using the FQDN of the Connector server (hostname.domain.com) will bypass IWA as it is assumed the request is internet-based and not for the internal network.
+Adding the Connector hostname to the IE security zone “Local Intranet” will ignore the domain suffix and allow IWA to function)

 If IWA is successful, a page will be displayed with the text: " Centrify Cloud Services IWA Host".